jrenton/vuex-talk/README.md

 So why would we betray this great simplicity and introduce another layer of confusion with Vuex?

 Because our apps grow.
-Not everything is as simple as the TODO app, or the contrived examples you find online.

-But, you don't have to use Vuex!
-After all, Vuex's state is simply a regular javascript object.
+When you can visually divide elements from a UI into their own separate components, you start to build a tree, where all components are a decendant of just one root component.
+Each child component has its own data that is represented in its own contained UI.
+We can visually model an application in this way, and is essentially how HTML is structured.
+An application's "state" can be seen as the representation of the data (that influences the UI display/behavior) in a javascript object.
+This is at the core of Vuex.
+A simple javascript object that represents the state of the application at a given moment in time.
 Therefore, we can mimic Vuex's state on our own:

 ```javascript
 const state = {